Simulation of hydraulic shock

-In this example, we will study how we can model hydraulic shock in a long pipe using the Isothermal Fluid (IL) library blocks.
+In this example, we will explore how to model гидроудар in a long pipe using Isothermal liquid (IL) library blocks.

-The flow of fluid in the pipe is controlled by a valve.
-First, the control system smoothly opens the valve, increasing the flow velocity but keeping the flow stationary.
-Then, when the valve is closed abruptly (0.1 s), we can observe the effect of water hammer.
+The flow of liquid in the pipe is controlled by a valve.
+First, the control system smoothly opens the valve, increasing the flow rate, but maintaining the stationary nature of the flow.
+Then, when the valve is abruptly closed (0.1 s), we can observe the effect of a water hammer.

-At the top level, the model is as follows:
+At the top level, the model looks like this:

-A pipeline connects two reservoirs, the first of which has a pressure of 6 atmospheres.
-The liquid will flow into the second tank, which also has a constant pressure of 5 atmospheres.
+The pipeline connects two reservoirs, in the first one a pressure of 6 atmospheres is maintained.
+The liquid will flow into the second tank, the pressure in which is also constant and equal to 5 atmospheres.

-Between the two 25 metre long pipes is the Sensors subsystem, where the flow and pressure sensors are located.
-To preserve the topology of the model, the plotting module is placed in a separate subsystem "Instruments".
-It is possible to filter the data there, but in this model we only multiply the total pressure in pascals by a constant to get readings in atmospheres.
+Between two pipes with a length of 25 meters there is a subsystem "Sensors", where flow and pressure sensors are located.
+To preserve the topology of the model, the plotting module is placed in a separate subsystem "Devices".
+Data can be filtered there, but in this model we only multiply the total pressure in pascals by a constant to get readings in atmospheres.

 switching_mode = "Fast";

-.
-To see the effect of hydro-impact, it is necessary that the pipe model allows to simulate compressibility and inertia of the fluid (by default pipes do not take into account inertia, it must be enabled in the settings of the block Pipe (IL)
+To model the valve, we use the block Variable Local Restriction (IL), pipes are represented by blocks Pipe (IL).
+To see the effect of a water hammer, it is necessary that the pipe model allows you to simulate the compressibility and inertia of a liquid (by default, pipes do not take inertia into account, it must be enabled in the block settings Pipe (IL)).

 # Установим модель в режим быстрого переключения